Want To Make A Vision Board? Try These 29 Unique Ideas

 An inspiration vision board is exactly what it sounds like.
-Whatever inspires you to become all you want to be and all you want to do with your life should go on this board.
+You should design your board to reflect anything that inspires you to become the person you want to be, living the life of your dreams.

 This could be one massive board with everything you can find that inspires you or a set of smaller boards for specific inspirational purposes.

 8. Fashion Vision Board

 Just knowing what you like and what looks good on you — as well as what you can afford — can help you avoid overspending and accumulating pieces you'll never wear.

 Pinterest boards are a great place to create your own digital vision boards.